 A data table must be opened before it can be used by an application.

-This is done in the same way as for any CICS file, by one of the following methods:
+You open a data table in the same way as you would any CICS file, by one of the following methods:

 - Automatically, by the CICS-supplied transaction CSFU, at the end of CICS startup, if the data table is defined with OPENTIME(STARTUP). - Explicitly by a CEMT or EXEC CICS request issued by the user. - Implicitly, on first reference to the data table, if the data table is defined with OPENTIME(FIRSTREF).
 The first remote access to a closed data table implicitly opens it.